Skip to content

 League of Legends vs. Dota 2 compared on learning curve, hero pool, esports prize pools, and patch cadence.
 Pick the right MOBA for your playstyle.

 League of Legends vs. Dota 2 is the MOBA debate that won’t die, and the right answer depends on what you actually want from a 30-minute match.
-We installed both clients on a mid-tier gaming laptop, played roughly 20 matches in each over a single week, and tracked where the friction actually lives.
+This comparison breaks down where the real friction lives in each game, from the learning curve to the economy to the esports scene.

 The short version: one game is easier to pick up, the other rewards a steeper climb, and both will eat your evenings.